 This puffet fish looks like it might be sleeping, and scientists tell us that yes, fish sleep.

-Most fish do sleep, and as with humans, they don't always get the shut-eye they'd like.
+Scientists have found that most fish do sleep, and as with humans, they don't always get the shut-eye they'd like.
 A new study shows pet zebrafish can become insomniacs — especially when scientists mess with their biology.

 The findings have implications for understanding human sleep problems.
 The neurological disorder narcolepsy affects about one in 2,000 people in the United States, plaguing them with excessive daytime sleepiness, interrupted nighttime sleep, bouts of muscle paralysis that cause a narcoleptic to collapse, and dream-like hallucinations during sleep.